and the 'Trouble' with Point of View

 Very few Westerners have researched the topic or explored its vast amount of testing over time.

-Deprived of consideration, lacking in paradox and study of how to employ these different systems
+Deprived of consideration, lacking in the language of myth, unstudied in world history, adolescent in philosophy, dismissive of paradox and lacking in any study of hermeneutics or how to employ these different systems of knowledge

 or how or why to use them.